 It is recommended to run

-VACUUM on system catalog tables nightly and at least weekly.
+VACUUM on the system catalog nightly and at least weekly.
 At the same time, running

-REINDEX SYSTEM on system catalog tables removes bloat from the indexes.
+REINDEX SYSTEM removes bloat from the indexes.
 Alternatively, you can reindex system tables using the

 reindexdb utility with the